big-meel/gfn-library/README.md

 the records up to date.
 (This is also set to run every Thursday)

 ## Get images
-After signing up for a twitch account and secret, and getting authentication from igdb, run `rake games:update_files`
+After signing up for a twitch account and secret, and getting authentication from igdb, run `rake games:update_images`